spencerhcheng/holberton-system_engineering-devops/w2/d3/lecture_notes.md

 ## Why is style important?

-Your code will be read by the computer, the programmer, and often times other people who will maintain your code.
+Your code will be read by the computer, you (the programmer), and often times other people who will maintain your code.
 Good code style promotes correctness and reasonability of our programs.
 The more readable our program is, the higher the chance that it will be properly executed by the computer.

 When we are talking about larger scale programs, you will often have to write code that can be read by other people.
 The readability of your code will directly effect your